 Step 4 – Strip the Wires

 Take the wire stripper and strip 3/4 inch of insulation of each wire.
 Remember to use the correct gauge size while stripping the wires.
 For instance, if the wire is 16 gauge, put the wires in the 16 gauge hole on the wire stripper.
-After stripping, you can see the wire strands falling all over the place.
+After stripping, you can see the wire strands falling everywhere.

 So, use your index finger and thumb to twist the strands together.

 Then, form a hook shape for both wires.
-Now wires are ready to connect to the bulb socket.
+Now, the wires are ready to connect to the bulb socket.

 Step 5 – Connect the Wires to the Light Bulb Holder